CL-BZH/Undirected-Graph-Algorithms/README.md

 `std::cout` is deactivated when running the simulation but the preprocessor flag _DEBUG_MC *(see Makefile)* can be used to get some trace (e.g. number of thread spawn, number of run per thread, etc.)

 ---
-### shortestpathmontecarlo.h
+### <span style="color:lime">shortestpathmontecarlo.h</span>
 This file contains the definition for running a Shortest Path Monte-Carlo simulation aimed at computing an estimate of the espected shortest path length and cost of an undirected graph:
 * `struct ShortestPathMonteCarlo: MonteCarlo<ShortestPath>`

 This is where the real workload for the threads running the Monte-Carlo simulation is defined (i.e. `thread_work()` is overridden).

 ---
-### dfs.h
+### <span style="color:lime">dfs.h</span>
-This find contains the object definition to run Depth First Search algorithm on a graph.
+This file contains the object definition to run Depth First Search algorithm on a graph.
 It can be used for example to check if a graph is connected since for a connected graph the number of visited nodes should be equal to the number of vertices *(see main.cpp)*.

 ---
-### mst.h
+### <span style="color:lime">mst.h</span>
-This find contains the object definition to run Minimum Spanning Tree algorithm on a connected graph.
+This file contains the object definition to run Minimum Spanning Tree algorithm on a connected graph.
 The four objects' types defined in that file are:
 * `struct MstElement`
 * `struct MST`
 * `struct Prim: MST`
 * `struct Kruskal: MST`

+An `MST` object is a vector of `MstElement` of size the size of the graph.
+This is where the nodes of the graph are instatiated *(remember a graph object defines only the topology of a graph)*.
+So, an `MstElement` stores a pointer to a node *(nodes are created on the heap)* and a boolean telling if the node was selected.
+It also has a field to store the id of its parent.
+The value given to the node by the algorithm is stored in the node itself *(see `Node` class in `graph.h`)*.
+The `MstElement` class also overload the '`>`' operator so that pointers to MST's elements can be compared by the STL priority queue.
 The base class called `MST` is generic and defines the interface for real implementation of the minimum spanning tree algorithms.
 Hence `run()` is a pure virtual function.
 It takes as argument the id of the node to set as root for the spanning tree *(by default it is node 0)*.
 So far only the Dijkstra-Jarnik-Prim's algorithm is implemented (see the override of `run()` in `struct Prim`).

 The `MST` methods are:
 * `set_root()`
-Can be used to set the minimum spanning tree root node *(by default it's node 0)*.
+Can be used to set the root node *(by default it's node 0)* of the minimum spanning tree.
 * `get_neighbors()`
 To obtain all neighbors of a given node *(and the weights of the edges)*.
 * `print()`